How to Recognize & Treat Video Game Addiction

 - Video game addicts are at risk of insomnia.

-- Video game addicts may become obese, which can lead to other problems, such as diabetes and hypertension.
+- Video game addicts may become obese, leading to other problems, such as diabetes and hypertension.

-Learn more about the negative effects of video game addiction here.
+Learn more about the adverse effects of video game addiction here.
 Society doesn’t need more video game addicts.
 It needs more productive people.

 The treatment plans typically used for video game addicts will vary according to the person being treated.
 However, there are some steps habitually used by therapists who are focused on working with this type of addiction:

 - The behavior is stopped.
-This is called going “cold turkey” in some circles, and it can cause significant withdrawal symptoms.
+In some circles, this is called going “cold turkey” and can cause significant withdrawal symptoms.
 When accompanied by therapy, the withdrawal can be controlled.

 - Daily schedules and routines are developed.
-Having a daily routine can be an asset to video game addicts because their days are mapped out.
+A daily routine can be an asset to video game addicts because their days are mapped out.
 When they are just beginning treatment, this can be a powerful ally in keeping them focused on getting better and not turning to gaming.

 - Ongoing therapy sessions are scheduled.
 Therapy is essential to overcoming addictions, including video game addictions.
 Therapy sessions will help restore self-confidence and allow the addict to move past whatever was holding them back.

 - Group sessions may be prescribed.
-These sessions are similar to AA meetings, where each member of the group expresses support for the others dealing with an addiction.
+These sessions are similar to AA meetings, where each group member expresses support for the others dealing with an addiction.

 What to Do After a Video Game Addiction Relapse

-Relapsing is a commonplace phenomenon in the area of treatment for video game addiction.
+Relapsing is a commonplace phenomenon in the treatment of video game addiction.
 A relapse can be considered part of recovery, however, and not an end to it.
-As soon as the relapse has occurred, it’s necessary for the video game addict to return to their treatment center or therapist.
+As soon as the relapse has occurred, the video game addict must return to their treatment center or therapist.
 The faster a relapse is evaluated, the sooner the addict can continue toward complete recovery.

-If you’re the parent of a child or teen who has undergone treatment for video game addiction, and you suspect a relapse has occurred, do not hesitate to take action.
+If you’re the parent of a child or teen who has undergone treatment for video game addiction and suspects a relapse has occurred, do not hesitate to take action.
 You may feel uncomfortable confronting your child with your suspicions, but it’s better to have an awkward conversation than to enable them to experience a full-blown video game addiction again.

 Can a Video Game Addict Ever Play Video Games Again?

 There’s an old saying: “Once an addict, always an addict.”
-If this statement is to be taken conclusively, it means someone who has been diagnosed as a video game addict should avoid video games in the future.
+If this statement is to be taken conclusively, it means someone diagnosed as a video game addict should avoid video games in the future.
 Even one video game session could lead to a relapse.

-The good news is unlike food addicts who need to eat, video game addicts do not have to play video games.
-Of course, for kids who are addicted to video games, not gaming may mean not going to social events like parties and other celebrations where gaming will be available.
+The good news is that, unlike food addicts who need to eat, video game addicts do not have to play video games.
+Of course, for kids addicted to video games, not gaming may mean not attending social events like parties and other celebrations where gaming will be available.
 This is similar to the practice of alcoholics not going to functions where alcoholic beverages are likely to be served.

 In general, it’s best if the video game addict never returns to gaming.
 That way, they have a much better chance of beating the addiction completely.